Repurposed Drawer Shadow Box

 Install Shelf in Drawer Shadow Box

-Did you know that you can use two clamps when one isn’t long enough?
-Gorilla Wood Glue is great for extra strength.
-After gluing, I secured it with the clamps, then finally shooting small brad nails with my nail gun.
+Did you know you can use two clamps when one isn’t long enough?
+Gorilla Wood Glue is excellent for extra strength.
+After gluing, I secured it with the clamps, then finally shot small brad nails with my nail gun.

 Glue Picture Frame onto Drawer

 Initially, I only glued (and clamped) the picture frame to the drawer shadow box.
-I used glue along the original routed edge of the picture frame as well as along each corner.
+I used glue along the original routed edge of the picture frame and each corner.
 I clamped each corner and let it set up overnight.

-The next morning I used small brad nails and the nail gun to shoot at a slight angle to secure the picture frame to the drawer.
+The following day, I used small brad nails and a nail gun to shoot at a slight angle and secure the picture frame in the drawer.

-I prefer to use drywall mud for patching my woodworking projects.
-The only time it really doesn’t work is when I’m using spray paint.
-The coverage of the paint is just weird over the drywall mud.
-Here’s a tip for you—when you’re starting a DIY project, this large bucket (found in the contractor area) is so much cheaper than buying those small tubs in the paint department.
-I’ll explain more about the baby wipe below.
+I prefer to use drywall mud to patch my woodworking projects.
+The only time it doesn’t work is when I’m using spray paint.
+The paint’s coverage is just weird over the drywall mud.
+Here’s a tip: when starting a DIY project, this large bucket (found in the contractor area) is much cheaper than buying those small tubs in the paint department.
+I’ll explain more about the baby wipes below.

 Getting Ready to Paint the Repurposed Drawer Shadow Box